 '''

 [package]

 build = "build.rs"

 [dependencies]

 pyembed = ...

 '''

-These lines declare a dependency on the pyembed package, which holds the smarts for running an embedded Python interpreter.
+These lines declare a dependency on the pyembed package, which holds the smarts for embedding Python in a binary.

-In addition, the build = "build.rs" helps to dynamically configure the crate.
+In addition, the build = "build.rs" tells runs a script that hooks up the output of the pyembed crate with this project.